 Muslim Assimilation

-The great majority of American Muslims consider themselves successfully integrated into the society, and their contribution to gathering intelligence about possible terrorists has been a significant contributor to our current period of safety from subsequent attacks.
-America is a religious country, in large part, so the devout, of any faith, should be able to expect a respectful hands-off approach to the particular exercise of that faith.
+The great majority of American Muslims consider themselves successfully integrated into our society.
+Their contribution to gathering intelligence about possible terrorists has been a significant contributor to our current period of safety from subsequent attacks, in my opinion.
+America is a religious country in large part, so the devout of any faith should be able to expect a respectful hands-off approach to the particular exercise of that faith.
 This calm may also be related to the ability to start and own one's own business in the US.
 The common national desire to make money and live a comfortable life does tend to damp down passions from the old country, in my opinion, as well as the fact that the old country is just one of hundreds, and becomes subsumed into a larger melting pot, a pot admittedly uneven in its 'melting' results.
+The lure of the secular and the modern also entices many young folks of any nationality, and this therefore means that we can assume that a sizeable number of American-born kids will leave their family faith, honor traditions, customs and other 'baggage' that can encumber the modern citizen of this world.